Huegoxaga/notes/database/sql.md

 - `SELECT pg_cancel_backend(pid) FROM pg_stat_activity;` disconnect from client by `pid`
 - `CREATE EXTENSION pg_stat_statements;` install `pg_stat_statements` extension
 - `SELECT query, total_exec_time, calls FROM pg_stat_statements ORDER BY total_exec_time DESC LIMIT 10` view the top 10 most time consuming queries

-#### Tablespace

-- A tablespace can be used to specify the disk location for storing database objects
-  - The default tablespace is `pg_default`